dong-hao/EM3DVP/README.md

 ###  a. prerequisite
 Modelling: You can begin your modelling from (literally) scratch with EM3DVP.
 However, if you plan to include topography/bathymetry in your model, you will need digital elevation data in .xyz format (lon lat elev) for EM3DVP to read.
 If you have designed your site distribution in other software, you will also have to convert them into xyz format (Northing Easting Elevation).
 Pre-existed ModEM/WSINV3D/WinGlink Models can be imported.

-inversion: you will need your MT field data files (.EDI files) as well as the digital elevation file or model files, as descripted in modelling part.
+inversion: you will need your MT field data files (.EDI files) as well as the digital elevation file or model files, as described in modelling part.

 ###  b. prepare input files for forward/inversion
 load data: click the "Load EDIs" button on the "model creating interface" to load EDI files in a GUI file manager.
 Alternately, you can click the "IMPORT" pop-up menu to import ModEM or WSINV3D data.
 Once you loaded the data, the sites will be automatically projected from Geological coordinates using UTM projection.
 A default model will also be automatically generated for the sites.